Errors & exit codes¶

 CLI exit codes¶

-The CLI maps the exception hierarchy onto six exit codes, defined in
+The CLI maps the exception hierarchy onto seven exit codes, defined in

 src/wordlive/cli/main.py: